tmoltzan/InterviewWebProject/README.md

 Story 3
 Assumption: No back button is needed as the browser navigation works to return to the images list.
 Assumption: The details page shows the full size of the image.
 Product management might want to set a maximum size on this, but as a developer I don't really know the use case.
 If this was medical imaging, than the maximum size might be ideal.

+Story 5
+The Checkbox to only show important images is fixed at the top of the page and could go off of screen if the user scrolls.
+There may be an additional requirement that the header stays fixed as the images scroll that was not addressed in this project exercise.

+The styling of the "filters area", if it evolves into that would need to be discussed.